 When our clients are involved in government investigations, our focus is to defend their interests thoroughly and zealously.
 Our goal is to resolve such matters discreetly and efficiently without our clients’ challenges resulting in an enforcement action or criminal charge.
 We know, however, that such outcomes are not always possible.
 When litigation is unavoidable, Delahunty & Edelman LLP is committed to leveraging the experience and determination of its partners to provide unwavering support and vigor in defending our clients.

 At the first indication of allegations, or knowledge of facts, that could lead to an investigation into wrongdoing, it is wise to consult with an attorney to understand your options and mitigate your legal risks.
 Individuals who are innocent of the allegations against them should not assume that there is no need to prepare a robust legal defense.
-Just as the alleged facts leading to the allegation of a white-collar crime are often complex, so are the various considerations and implications of such allegations on an individual’s personal and professional life and finances.
+Just as the facts leading to the allegation of a white-collar crime are often complex, so are the various considerations and implications of such allegations on an individual’s personal and professional life and finances.

-Charges of fraud, corruption, financial crimes, and other white-collar offenses typically result from extensive criminal investigations.
+Charges of fraud, corruption, financial crimes, and other white collar offenses typically result from extensive criminal investigations.
 The best possible outcome is to avoid charges being brought against you in the first place.
 Developing a proactive defense whenever possible and a swift legal response to charges is extremely advantageous in absolving you of all allegations or mitigating the charges against you.
 If you have already been charged with a white collar offense, our first goal is to speak with the prosecution to ideally dismiss the charges against you or negotiate the lowest charge possible, when necessary.

 The next step is often to examine all of the evidence against you and work to exclude as much of it as possible from being presented in court.
 When incriminating evidence is admitted, we work to develop the best strategy to cast as much reasonable doubt as possible on the prosecution’s evidence and arguments.
 There is no one-size-fits-all approach to white collar defense.
 Our attorneys work to understand the details and nuances of your background, your case, and the unique legal and practical issues presented with the goal of resolving the matter with as little impact to our clients’ legal, financial, professional, and personal affairs as possible.